- Represents companies and individuals in government and corporate internal investigations and related civil litigation.

 - Successfully represented a CEO of a Chinese telecom company against allegations that he had violated export laws, obstructed justice and destroyed documents.
 Negotiated a safe-passage agreement for the CEO so that he could be interviewed in the United States.
 The government did not pursue criminal charges.

 - Counseling a multinational accused of bribery to obtain a major contract with the government of Azerbaijan.
 The client was in the midst of an FCPA investigation in China when the conduct was discovered.
 Conducted a swift and thorough internal investigation and self-reported to the DOJ and SEC.
-The DOJ elected not to bring criminal charges.
-Continuing to negotiate with the SEC to reach resolution.
+The DOJ elected not to bring criminal charges and a settlement was reached with the SEC..

 - Represented a business owner facing a DOJ investigation into procurement fraud, misuse of classified information, false statements to the FBI and tax evasion.
 Negotiated a plea for the client on one false statement count.
 He was sentenced to probation and a small fine, and was able to sell the company, which had been in significant jeopardy as a result of the investigation.